hyron-group/hyron/docs/api-reference.md

 > ### **enableAddons** (addonsList) : void

 Used to register addons for this instance.
-All addons have access to all the resources provided in this class
+All addons have access to all the resources provided in this class.

+If you want to build your own addons, see this topic : [how to build a addons ? ](./addons-development/overview.md)

 **params :**
 - addonsList ( Array<Function> ) : list of addons called on this instance